 Research

-• AC 2 - Biogeochemistry, Pollution and Marine Ecosystems
+AC2 - Marine Biogeochemistry, Pollution and Ecosystems:

 The area of concentration in Biogeochemistry, Pollution and Marine Ecosystems focuses on the study of biological, physical and chemical processes.
 It seeks to quantify the magnitude of the contributions, impacts and exchanges of chemical elements in the different interfaces existing between the Earth's compartments, and the interaction between oceanographic processes in the structuring and dynamics of the different coastal and oceanic ecosystems.